How can I be an advocate for my child with special needs?

 You may also be interested in: Visual Supports

 Family Centred Practices Group designs and monitors intervention programs for families with young children who have been diagnosed with an autism spectrum disorder or related disability.
-Family Centred Practices Group is delighted to announce we are Canada’s first and only Behavioural Health Center of Excellence (BHCOE).
+Family Centred Practices Group is delighted to announce we are Canada’s first Behavioural Health Center of Excellence (BHCOE).

 The BHCOE is a reputable, international accrediting body in the field of behaviour analysis.
 Their assessments are developed by experts in the field to distinguish exceptional behavioural health providers.
 This accreditation certifies a continued demonstration of exceptional international clinical and administrative standards deemed by an independent third-party evaluator.